susiekar/GettingandCleaningDataCourseProject/README.md

  2. a link to a Github repository with your script for performing the analysis, and
  3. a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.

-You should also include a README.md in the repo with your scripts.
-This repo explains how all of the scripts work and how they are connected.

-You should create one R script called run_analysis.R that does the following.
+## Step 1:
+- Clean up workspace
+- Set working directory to the location where the dataset is going to be downloaded and unzipped
+- Check if the package plyr is installed
+- Check if the package data.table is installed
+- Load plyr and data.table

+## Step 2:
+- Create data and folders and verify that the data.zip file has been downloaded
+- Read files
+- Assign column names to the data

+## Step 3:
+- Create the test data set by merging the x_test, y_test and subject_test data
+- Create training data by merging y_training, subject_training, and x_training
-* Merges the training and the test sets to create one data set.
+- Merge training and test sets
+- Update values with correct activity names

+## Step 4:
-* Extracts only the measurements on the mean and standard deviation for each measurement.
+- Create a dataset that extract only the measurements on the mean and standard deviation for each measurement
-* Uses descriptive activity names to name the activities in the data set
-* Appropriately labels the data set with descriptive variable names.
-* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- Create a second, independent tidy dataset with the average of each variable for each activity and each subject